 Yoshimitsu (Hard)

-Yoshimitsu still has the strange and kinda troll moveset he’s always had, but the additions he’s been given really push him into being a high-tier.
+Yoshimitsu still has the strange and troll moveset he’s always had, but the additions he’s been given really push him into being a high-tier in the current Tekken 8 meta.
 The ability to heal with his sword in Heat gives him a ton of comeback potential, and it balances out the health cost that’s on some of his key moves.

 You don’t have to be EyeMusician to succeed with this character anymore, though he still requires a lot of practice.
 A lot of the skill required to learn him just doesn’t translate well to other characters.
 If you’re going to play Yoshi, commit to it.